Sj-Amani/setup_my_pc_for_my_work/README.md

 #### 1. CUDA Runtime API 10.2 using CUDA Toolkit 10.2 installer
 - You can download and install CUDA Runtime API from the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit-archive) archive.
-- Check the [CUDA Toolkit Archive](https://developer.nvidia.com/cuda-toolkit-archive) 🡒 "Versioned Online Documentation" 🡒 "Installation Guide Linux" 🡒 "[Pre-installation Actions](https://docs.nvidia.com/cuda/archive/10.2/cuda-installation-guide-linux/index.html#pre-installation-actions)"
+- Check the [CUDA Toolkit Archive](https://developer.nvidia.com/cuda-toolkit-archive) ➡️ "Versioned Online Documentation" ➡️ "Installation Guide Linux" ➡️ "[Pre-installation Actions](https://docs.nvidia.com/cuda/archive/10.2/cuda-installation-guide-linux/index.html#pre-installation-actions)"
     - Especially, verify the System has the Correct Kernel Headers and Development Packages Installed.
 The version of the kernel your system must be the same as the version of the kernel headers and development packages prior to installing the CUDA Drivers.
 The following commands make it sure you have all you need:
-        - `uname -r` 🡒 The version of the kernel your system
+        - `uname -r` 👉 The version of the kernel your system
-        - `sudo apt-get install linux-headers-$(uname -r)`\
+        - `sudo apt-get install linux-headers-$(uname -r)` 👇
                 ```
                 $ Reading package lists...
 Done
                 Building dependency tree